Orienteering Course Files

-The code number next to the square is the stake he is supposed to end up at.
+The code number next to that box (where he enters his answer) is the stake he is supposed to end up at.
 Refer to the handy de-coding list on the "Code" tab

 to determine if the scout ended up at the right stake.

-A variation that I like to use is to put a code word on each stake.
+A variation that I like to use is to put a code word on each stake (instead of the words Trustworthy, Loyal, etc.).
 I found a padlock at Staples that uses letters instead of

 numbers.
 The correct code word opens a treasure box.
-In the box I put items that they need for their survival kit requirement (emergency poncho, match holder, little
+In that box I put items that they need for their survival kit requirement (emergency poncho, match holder, little

 flashlight, first aid kit items).